-Through both Interactive Televised Learning (ITV) and the PolyCom system, WCU uses communication technology to connect classrooms, and conference centers across the service region.
-Serviced through the North Carolina Research & Education Network [NCREN, 13] as shown in Figures 1 and 2, these methods allow for two-way video and audio teleconferencing and links local campus centers to distant sites and vice-versa.
+WCU also uses communication technology to connect classrooms, and conference centers across the service region.
+Serviced through the North Carolina Research & Education Network, these methods allow for two-way video and audio teleconferencing and links local campus centers to distant sites and vice-versa.
 Both students and faculty are able to communicate in real-time in an environment similar to live on-campus settings.
 Advantages to this approach are obvious in that the faculty member can deliver the same course from one central location.
 Students meet in local cluster groups and can interact within their group or between other clusters.
-Further, class sessions can be video-taped and made available for access at a later time for both students and faculty to review.
+Further, class sessions can be videotaped and made available for access at a later time for both students and faculty to review.
 However, there are drawbacks to this approach in that students are often reluctant to "speak-up" when poised in front on a camera.
 Faculty members have also indicated that the ITV approach creates a more sterile environment when students do not participate to open discussions.
+Virtual Computing Laboratories (VCL) offers another option to provide students and faculty access to software at all sites.
+The VCL enables students' access to supporting software 24 hours a day, 7 days per week at a very low cost to the university compared to the benefits.
+However, there are limitations to performance for software that implement a high level of simulation.